HOI VAN PASS

 REUNION

-Going to Yaly Couture (Hoi An) to get a suit and probably a bag as I don’t have anything to hold my stuff, the same place top gear went.
-There is so much choice I just didn’t have the time to look at everything.
-Phil got a bag ordered and I have to come back for a fitting tomorrow.
+I went to Yaly Couture in Hoi An to get a suit and probably a bag, as I don’t have anything to hold my stuff.
+This is the same place Top Gear visited.
+There was so much choice that I didn’t have time to look at everything.
+Phil ordered a bag, and I have to come back for a fitting tomorrow.

-Took a trip to a night market with loads of fairground games and anything we play all he locals follow us to watch, it was almost as if we were good – we were far from it!
-After spending a fortune all I had to show for it was a tiny teddy.
+Later, we took a trip to a night market with loads of fairground games.
+Whenever we played, all the locals followed us to watch.
+It was almost as if we were good, but we were far from it!
+After spending a fortune, all I had to show for it was a tiny teddy.

-Went to meet the crowd from the Castaway Cruise for a beer and lunch and we are all heading out tonight.
-Will be the usual pre drinks and shimmy shimmy they thought us which has been a bit of an urban legend between us all.
-Went out to a place called Why Not which Paddy recommended.
-Turns out it was the only place still open at 1 when we decided to go out.
-Was seriously drunk (so I’m told).
+We went to meet the crowd from the Castaway Cruise for a beer and lunch.
+We are all heading out tonight.
+It will be the usual pre-drinks and the shimmy shimmy they taught us, which has become a bit of an urban legend among us.
+We went out to a place called Why Not, which Paddy recommended.
+It turned out to be the only place still open at 1 when we decided to go out.
+I was seriously drunk, or so I’m told.

 “MY” BAG

-As you know my bag has been following me around Vietnam.
-But I got a call to say it had just arrived at the hotel, I was beyond shocked to how they even found it!
-The guy who had brought it had a huge smile on his face as who doesn’t like to be the bearer of great news that would makes someones holiday?!!
+As you know, my bag has been following me around Vietnam.
+However, I got a call saying it had just arrived at the hotel.
+I was beyond shocked that they even found it!
+The guy who brought it had a huge smile on his face, as who doesn’t like to be the bearer of great news that makes someone’s holiday?

-That was until I looked down at the back he was carrying over, it was clearly not mine!
-It was exactly how they described it (like mine), Osprey backpack with trolley capabilities, luggage strap!
-The only difference was it was half the size of mine.
+That was until I looked down at the bag he was carrying over.
+Unfortunately, it was clearly not mine!
+It matched the description perfectly: an Osprey backpack with trolley capabilities and a luggage strap.
+The only difference was that it was half the size of mine.

 ANOTHER ONE HITS THE DUST!

-I immediately felt for whoever’s bag it was as considering it had flown half way across the world and was now in the middle of Vietnam I would be sceptical if they were to ever see it again!
-My guess is it would be thrown in a ditch on the way up the road, the Vietnamese are too nice for that!
-Anyway I made sure to tell the boys, make a joke and move on.
-I had now come to terms that I probably wouldn’t see my bag again but this was not the time or the place to let it get to you.
+I immediately felt for whoever owned the bag, considering it had flown halfway across the world and was now in the middle of Vietnam.
+I would be skeptical if they were ever to see it again.
+My guess is it would be thrown in a ditch on the way up the road.
+However, the Vietnamese are too nice for that!
+Anyway, I made sure to tell the boys, make a joke, and move on.
+I had now come to terms with the fact that I probably wouldn’t see my bag again.
+Yet, this was not the time or place to let it get to me.

 THE TAILOR

-Died a death all day today but had to get up for the fitting and heading further on later tonight through the nighttime.
-It’s really good service at the tailors, the girl really knows her stuff and I didn’t have to say too much.
-You could easily spend a fortune in there, and was a good thing I was rushed.
+I died a death all day today but had to get up for the fitting.
+Later tonight, we are heading further on through the nighttime.
+The service at the tailors is really good; the girl really knows her stuff, and I didn’t have to say much.
+You could easily spend a fortune there, and it was a good thing I was rushed.

-Going back for another fitting and to see the bags, phil’s was a disaster and needed to be redone, mine was spot on (something going right for once).
-Just going to leave tomorrow as Phil’s bag and my suit won’t be ready until 9.
-Back again later and phil’s still wasn’t 100% so they gave it to him for 80$ which isn’t bad.
+I’m going back for another fitting and to see the bags.
+Unfortunately, Phil’s was a disaster and needed to be redone.
+Fortunately, mine was spot on—something going right for once.
+We are just going to leave tomorrow since Phil’s bag and my suit won’t be ready until 9.
+When we went back later, Phil’s bag still wasn’t 100%, so they gave it to him for $80, which isn’t bad.

 NEXT UP